Eastern Conference (NHL): History

-Originally named the Prince of Wales Conference, it was created in 1974 when the NHL realigned its teams into two conferences and four divisions.
+Originally named the Prince of Wales Conference (or Wales Conference for short), it was created in 1974 when the NHL realigned its teams into two conferences and four divisions.
 Because the new conferences and divisions had little to do with North American geography, geographical references were removed.

 The Prince of Wales Trophy dates back to 1925, when it was donated to the League by the Prince of Wales, who later became King Edward VIII and then the Duke of Windsor.
 It was originally given to the NHL's playoff champion.
 (Until 1926, the Stanley Cup was presented to the winner of a post-season playoff between the NHL and Western Hockey League champions.)
 Since 1926–27, the Stanley Cup has gone to the NHL's playoff champion.
 During the years when the NHL had no divisions, (i.e., 1925–26; 1938 to 1967), the Prince of Wales Trophy was presented to the League's regular season champion (analogous to today's Presidents' Trophy).
 From 1926 to 1938, the Trophy went to the American Division regular season champion; from 1967 to 1974, it was presented to the East Division regular season champion; and from 1974 to 1981, it was presented to the Wales Conference regular season champion.

 The conferences and divisions were re-aligned for the 1981–82 to better reflect the geographical locations of the teams, but the existing names were retained with the Wales Conference becoming the conference primarily for the NHL's eastern teams.
 The names of conferences and divisions were changed for the 1993–94 season to reflect their geographic locations.
 Then-new NHL Commissioner Gary Bettman made the change to help non-hockey fans better understand the game, as the National Basketball Association (NBA), National Football League (NFL) and Major League Baseball (MLB) all use geographic-based names for their divisions.
-However, the trophy awarded to the conference champion, the Prince of Wales Trophy, retains some connection to the heritage of the League.
+However, the trophy now awarded to the conference playoff champion, the Prince of Wales Trophy, retains some connection to the heritage of the League.
 In 2005, following the 2004–05 NHL lockout, Bettman changed the Eastern Conference logo (along with the Western Conference and NHL logos) to its current format.

 Along with the Western Conference, the Eastern Conference was temporarily abolished for the 2020–21 NHL season after the COVID-19 pandemic in North America forced a realignment of the League to preclude the need for teams to regularly cross the Canada–United States border.
 For 2020–21 the three Canadian teams competed in the newly formed North Division while six Metropolitan Division teams and two American teams from the Atlantic Division formed a re-constituted East Division.
 The five remaining American teams from the Eastern Conference teams joined the Central Division.
-These changes have been reversed, for the 2021–22 season.
+These changes were reversed, starting in the 2021–22 season.